NickSeigalLCOG/LCOG-SDEUpgradePlan/SDEUpgradePlan_Draft1.md

 #### Application Server - Services/Native Client

 Since we are running ArcSDE 10.0, we are therefore also running the application server, which provides services access to geodatabases rather than direct connections.
-From 10.1 onward, the application server is a separately-installed application from ArcSDE: in fact ArcSDE is wholly contained in the geodatabase (and client, to be complete) sans application.
+From 10.1 onward, the application server is a separately-installed application from ArcSDE.
+In fact, ArcSDE is wholly contained in the geodatabase (and client, to be complete) sans application.
 LCOG has been insisting on direct connections to our geodatabases for a while now, which removes the need for running services and installing the application server.

 ##### Recommended Action

-I recommend we turn off services and not reinstall the application server after the upgrade.
-If any users have yet to switch to direct connections, this will finally push them to take what is a simple step.
+1. I recommend we turn off services and not reinstall the application server after the upgrade.
+If any users have yet to switch to direct connections, this will finally push them to take what is a fairly simple step (creating direct connections and updating map documents and layer files).
+2. Offer technical support in the form of arcpy scripting to users needing to update mxd or lyr files to use direct connections.

 #### Command-Line Tools

 The ArcSDE command-line tools will be deprecated after 10.2.x.
-Functionality that uses them will need to find other methods to serve needs.
+Functionality that uses them will need to find other methods to serve those needs.
 We currently have three primary uses for the command-line tools:
 1. Managing users/locks.
 We may have some shell scripts that still use these, but for the most part we have moved to using ArcCatalog, ArcToolbox, and SQL Server to take care of our needs.
 2. Exporting backup files (see 'Backup Plan').
-3. Write-offs of shapefiles and coverages in various ETLs using sde2cov & sde2shp.
+3. Write-offs of shapefiles and coverages in various ETLs using sde2cov and sde2shp.
 These are mostly only in place for write-offs to Eugene's app staging data.

 ##### Recommended Action

-Install the ArcSDE command-line tools at upgrade.
+1. Install the ArcSDE command-line tools at upgrade.

-Later, follow recommendations under 'Backup Plan'.
-Refactor the ETLs that use sde2cov/sde2shp to use other methods.
+2. Later, follow recommendations under 'Backup Plan'.
+Refactor the ETLs that use sde2cov and sde2shp to use other methods.

 #### Versioned Views